mastra-ai/mastra-mcp-workshop/README.md

 - LSP + code indexing and search
 - Human in the loop to approve/deny shell commands and file edits

+Take a look at `src/tui.ts` for how we're running our agent, look at `src/agents/coder.ts` for the code used to give the agent Mastra, shell, filesystem, and web search capabilities.

 ## Building your own MCP server

 We'll most likely have another MCP workshop in the future talking about this more in depth.
 For now the `@mastra/mcp-docs-server` code is OSS and free to browse and use as a starting point for your own server.